researchstudio-sat/webofneeds/webofneeds/won-docker/README.md

 * owner: the owner application
 * postgres: postgres database for the wonnode and owner
 * matcher_service: a general matcher service
-* matcher_solr: a matcher that uses solr search index to match needs
+* matcher_solr: a matcher that uses solr search index to match atoms
 * bigdata: a RDF store that is used by the matcher-service to store rdf data
 * solr: a solr server with used by the matcher-solr
 * gencert: a tool that can generate certificates for wonnode and owner application